ludovicm67/php-url-explorer/README.md

 ## Installation

-Just run the following command : `composer require ludovicm67/url-explorer` to add it to your PHP project!
+Just run the following command: `composer require ludovicm67/url-explorer` to add it to your PHP project!

 ## How to use it?

-Running the following code :
+Running the following code:

 ```php
 <?php